DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 It's always a good idea to validate your EPUB documents with ePubCheck [^EpubCheck] before you release them.

+Now your EPUB is ready!
+It can be opened and enjoyed in an ereader like Calibre, iBooks or a similar application.

 ## Do it yourself EPUB using pandoc